mihai-tudor/lets-test/README.md

 ### How to run wdio tests
 WebdriverIO is configured to run with [Mocha](https://mochajs.org/) and [Jest Expect](https://jestjs.io/docs/en/expect).
-1. After installing the package, create the following folder structure for you *.spec.js test files.
+1. After installing the package, create the following folder structure for your *.spec.js test files.
     ```bash
     test/
     -- wdio/